GeoDash897/Java-2-Final-Project/README.md

 I started to develop the game in early March in my spare time (yeah, I started it before I was even *assigned* the project).
 This was the first project that I worked full time on (actually put time and effort into it).
 I was so dedicated to the project in fact that I worked on it during my lunch period instead of eating.
 Furthermore, it was the one of the first projects that

 Prior to programming the project, I was required to create a summary of the game and its components (story, game mechanics, etc).
 I pitched the game as being a crossover of [Sonic the Hedgehog](https://en.wikipedia.org/wiki/Sonic_the_Hedgehog) and [Metal Slug](https://en.wikipedia.org/wiki/Metal_Slug).

-Going into the project, I had a few goals I wanted to accomplish/implement: animations with multiple frames, system to store multiple levels, music system to play and change music, different kinds of enemies, a title screen, multiple characters, etc. In the end I managed to get an 100 on the assignment.
+**Going into the project, I had a few goals I wanted to accomplish/implement**: animations with multiple frames, system to store multiple levels, music system to play and change music, different kinds of enemies, a title screen, multiple characters, etc. Despite not having the time to implement to all of these systems, I still managed to get an 100 on the assignment.

 Even though they are far from perfect (I probably would it have done it much differently if I worked on it now), here are some of the highlights of the project:

 ### Characteristics of the Project
 #### Animation System